mlabonne/llm-course/README.md

 Neural networks are a fundamental part of many machine learning models, particularly in the realm of deep learning.
 To utilize them effectively, a comprehensive understanding of their design and mechanics is essential.

-- **Fundamentals**: This includes understanding the structure of a neural network such as layers, weights, biases, activation functions (sigmoid, tanh, ReLU, etc.)
+- **Fundamentals**: This includes understanding the structure of a neural network such as layers, weights, biases, and activation functions (sigmoid, tanh, ReLU, etc.)
 - **Training and Optimization**: Familiarize yourself with backpropagation and different types of loss functions, like Mean Squared Error (MSE) and Cross-Entropy.
 Understand various optimization algorithms like Gradient Descent, Stochastic Gradient Descent, RMSprop, and Adam.
 - **Overfitting**: Understand the concept of overfitting (where a model performs well on training data but poorly on unseen data) and learn various regularization techniques (dropout, L1/L2 regularization, early stopping, data augmentation) to prevent it.
 - **Implement a Multilayer Perceptron (MLP)**: Build an MLP, also known as a fully connected network, using PyTorch.